KisGitH/Pet-Adoption-Platform/README.md

 3. Add environment variables:

-4. Create a .env file in the root directory and add the following configuration:
+   Create a .env file in the root directory and add the following configuration:

       MONGO_URI=<Your_MongoDB_Connection_URL>
       PORT=5000

     Replace <Your_MongoDB_Connection_URL> with your actual MongoDB connection string.

-5. Install dependencies for both frontend and backend:   npm run build
+6. Install dependencies for both frontend and backend:   "npm run build"

-6. Configure Web3Forms for the Contact Us form:
+7. Configure Web3Forms for the Contact Us form:
     Go to Web3Forms.
     Create your account and obtain the API key.
     Add the API key in the relevant section of the Contact Us form component.

-7. Run the application:   npm run start
+8. Run the application:   "npm run start"
    This will start both the frontend and backend.

-8. Access the application locally:
+9. Access the application locally:

    Open your browser and navigate to:   http://localhost:5000.